Affordable daycare grants for single moms

 Not only is childcare expensive, but it is also challenging to find.
 Many articles refer to childcare as “deserts” in certain states.

-Move To Mississippi For Affordable Daycare
+So Should We All Move To Mississippi For Affordable Daycare For Single Mothers

 So how do you find affordable daycare for your child when you are a single mom with a small or no income?
 There are two major types of options: